 Step 3: Bake the Crust

-Set the pan directly onto the cooking grate in the Big Green Egg and close the lid (or in your oven).
-Cook it until it turns golden brown or for 15–20 minutes.
-Cool the crust on a rack.
+Set the pan directly onto the cooking grate in your smoker and cook it until it turns golden brown, about 15–20 minutes.
+Remove it from the smoker and cool it on a wire rack for fifteen minutes.

 Step 4: Mix the Filling

-Bring a medium pot of water to a boil.
+Bring a pot of water to a rolling boil for the water bath.
 I used a 7-cup electric teakettle.

 Meanwhile, beat the cream cheese with a mixer until smooth.
-Add the remaining 2-1/2 cups of sugar, then beat it just until it’s light and fluffy.
+Add the remaining 2-1/2 cups of sugar and the eggs, then beat it just until it’s light and fluffy.
 Scrape down the sides of the bowl and beaters as needed.

-Beat in the sour cream, then add the pumpkin, eggs, vanilla, salt, and spices.
-Beat until just combined.
+Beat in the sour cream, then add the pumpkin, vanilla, salt, and spices.
+Beat until combined very well.

 Pour the mixture into the cooled crust.

-Set a full-size aluminum pan (or roasting pan bigger than the cake pan) onto the Egg’s cooking grate, then position the springform pan into the center of it.
+Set a full-sized aluminum pan (or a large roasting pan) on the smoker’s cooking grate, then set the springform pan into the center of it.
 Pour the boiling water into the foil pan.
 The water should cover at least one-third of the cake pan’s height.

 If you’re using the oven, set the cake pan into a roasting pan and gently place the roasting pan in the oven without sliding the oven rack out, then pour the boiling water into the roasting pan.

-Remove the cheesecake from the Egg and set it on a rack to cool at room temperature for 1–2 hours.
+Remove the cheesecake from the smoker and the water bath, tightly tent the top in foil, and set the cheesecake on a wire rack to cool at room temperature for two hours.

 A cheesecake can collapse in the center if you cool it too quickly, so if you’re baking it in an oven, turn off the oven and open the door briefly to let out some heat (or prop the door open with a spoon).
 Leave the cheesecake in the oven for 1 more hour, before cooling it on a rack at room temperature.

-Run a blunt knife around the edge to loosen the cheesecake from the ring.
+Warm the glaze slightly if needed.
+Run a blunt knife around the edge to loosen the cheesecake from the ring (do not unclasp the springform ring!).

 Pour the glaze over the top of the cheesecake.
 Some of the glaze will run into the crack around the outside edge if you loosened it properly.